szabgab/slides/crystal/other.md

 require "some_name"         # Find it somewhere (standard library, src directory)
 ```

-* You can put the `require` statements anywhere but you might want to be consistent in your porject.
+* You can put the `require` statements anywhere but you might want to be consistent in your project.
 * Make sure you don't have circular requires.

 ## Constants